sdweb3/solana-pay/README.md

-this is a raw project using solana pay adapters it was tested using the phantom wallet it is backed by IPFS
+this is a raw project using solana pay adapters, tested using the phantom wallet, and backed by IPFS.

-Run `npm install` at the root of your directory
-Run `npm run dev` to start the project
+Run `npm install` at the root of your directory and `npm run dev` to start the project